dfinnis/md5/README.md

 * ```-r``` reverse the format of the output
 * ```-s``` print the sum of the given string

+## Ideal hashing

+The ideal cryptographic hash function has 5 main properties:

+* Deterministic, the same message always results in the same hash
+* Quick to compute
+* Infeasible to reverse engineer a message from its hash (one-way)
+* a small change in message should change the hash extensively
+* no two different messages with the same hash value

+## How hashing functions work

+Though the numbers change, the basic principle is the same for MD5 and SHA family hashes.
+For MD5:

+1. Pad the message until length is a multiple of 512 bytes
+2. Initialize 4 buffers
+3. Process the message 512 byte chunk at a time, adding the result to the hash.
+4. For each 512 byte chunk, do 64 rounds of compression (specific bitwise buffer operations)

 ## References

 [Wikipedia MD5 pseudocode](https://en.wikipedia.org/wiki/MD5#Pseudocode)

 [Wikipedia SHA-2 pseudocode](https://en.wikipedia.org/wiki/SHA-2#Pseudocode)

 [EDUCBA - Introduction to MD5 Algorithm](https://www.educba.com/md5-alogrithm/)

 [National Institute of Standards and Technology - Secure Hash Standard](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.180-4.pdf)

 [Information Warfare - description of SHA family hash functions](http://www.iwar.org.uk/comsec/resources/cipher/sha256-384-512.pdf)